AlexGalhardo/alexgalhardo/README.md

 I also have interest to learn and work with Elixir (PhoenixFramework/Gigalixir), Golang and React Native.

-The more I study and learn, the less I know.
+<strong>The more I study and learn, the less I know.
 And the less I know, the more I want to know.
-This is probably what motivates me the most in life.
+This is probably what motivates me the most in life.</strong>